Marina Oswald Porter: Assassination of John F. Kennedy

 Marina learned of the assassination of John F. Kennedy from the media coverage of the event and, later, of the arrest of her husband.
 That afternoon, Dallas Police Department detectives arrived at the Paine household, and when asked if Lee owned a rifle, Marina gestured to the garage, where Oswald stored his rifle rolled up in a blanket; no rifle was found.
 She was subsequently questioned both at the Paine household and later at Dallas Police Department headquarters about her husband's involvement in the death of John F. Kennedy and the murder of Dallas police officer J. D. Tippit.
-Marina and Oswald's mother Marguerite Oswald arrived at Dallas City Hall in the evening.
+Marina and Lee Oswald's mother, Marguerite Oswald, arrived at Dallas City Hall in the evening.
 Marina was shown the rifle by Carl Day and said in her statement that she was not sure whether the rifle shown to her was Lee's.
 Captain J. W. Fritz of the Homicide and Robbery Bureau stated in a report that Marina did not positively ID the rifle.
 On the afternoon of November 23, Marina and Marguerite talked to Lee.
 Marina said that when she saw her husband, he was calm, but "by his eyes I could tell that he was afraid.
 He said goodbye to me with his eyes.
 I knew that."

-Marina was widowed at age 22, on November 24, when Oswald was murdered by Jack Ruby.
+Two days later, on November 24, Marina was widowed at age 22, when Oswald was murdered by Jack Ruby.
 Marina asked to go to Parkland Hospital to see Oswald's body.
 She opened his eyelids and said, "He cry, he eye wet."

-Marina came to live in a hotel with business adviser, James H. Martin, who said there were "a few threats on her life mixed with the thousands of letters of sympathy she has received".
+Marina came to live in a hotel with business adviser James H. Martin who said there were "a few threats on her life mixed with the thousands of letters of sympathy she has received".
 After the assassination of Kennedy and the arrest of her husband, Marina was under Secret Service protection until she completed her testimony before the Warren Commission.
-After the assassination her house was wiretapped and bugged by the FBI, although the FBI never informed the Warren Commission that they had done so.
+Her house was wiretapped and bugged by the FBI, although the FBI never informed the Warren Commission that they had done so.
 She testified that she "had never heard anything bad about Kennedy from Lee" and that while in Russia, Oswald told her he would vote for Governor John Connally when he returned to the United States.
 In her testimony, she stated her belief that her husband was guilty, an opinion she reiterated in testimony before the House Select Committee on Assassinations in 1978, where she claimed that Oswald's motivation was not political.